630-meter band: Countries with a known band allocation

 In Argentina, amateurs have an allocation of 472–479 kHz.

 In Australia amateurs now have an allocation from 472–479 kHz, known as the 630-metre band.
 The maximum EIRP is 5 watts.

 In Belgium, on 14 August 2013, a new allocation of 472–479 kHz has been added to the existing allocation of 501–504 kHz for ham radio operators holding a HAREC-class license.
 The maximum EIRP is 5 watts.
 All modes are permitted.

 In Brazil, amateurs received privileges as secondary users on 472–479 kHz in August 2018.

 In Canada, amateurs have a secondary allocation from 472–479 kHz beginning 1 April 2014 where they may not exceed 5 W, or 1 W EIRP in some locations.

 In France (including the French Overseas Departments and Territories) amateurs have access to 472–479 kHz, with 1 watt EIRP.

 Germany allocated the frequencies to amateur radio based on the WRC-12 conference, effective 13 June 2012.

 In New Zealand, the band 472–479 kHz was allocated to amateur radio, on a secondary basis, with an effective date of 20 December 2012.
 Amateur transmissions are limited to 25 watts EIRP.

 In Norway, including Svalbard, Jan Mayen, and the Bouvet Island, amateurs have an allocation of 472–479 kHz on a secondary basis.
 Maximum output power is 100 watts, and maximum EIRP of 1 watt.

 The Philippines allocated 472–479 kHz to amateur radio, with an effective date of 30 August 2012.

 In Poland, amateurs have an allocation from 472–479 kHz since 18 February 2014.
 The maximum EIRP is 1 watt.

 The Principality of Monaco allocated 472–479 kHz to the amateur service on 18 May 2012.

+In the United Kingdom, the band is available to Full Licensees only.
+Usage by Foundation and Intermediate licensees is not permitted.

 In the United States, the Federal Communications Commission approved allocating 472–479 kHz on a secondary basis to the amateur service, in a report and order released on 29 March 2017.
 Amateurs wishing to operate on the band will need to notify the Utilities Technology Council (UTC) and be separated at least 1 km (1,000 yards) from electric transmission lines that carry power-line communication (PLC) signals that use the same band.
 The maximum EIRP is 5 watts with the transmitter output power not exceeding 500 watts PEP.
 CW, RTTY, data, phone, and image emissions are allowed.
 The first US amateur stations activated the band on Friday 13 October 2017.

 In the Netherlands, amateurs have an allocation from 472–479 kHz.
 Restriction in this is that no contests are allowed, and only the modes A1A, F1A, G1A, and J2A are allowed.
 The allocation is secondary, and a maximum power rating of 100 watts PEP is allowed.

 As of December 2012, amateurs in some other countries continue to operate on their pre-WRC-12 permits on other frequencies.